Pirates vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have an implied victory probability of 29.4% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 37% chance of walking away with the win.

-- Games involving Pittsburgh have gone over the total set by sportsbooks in 60 of 113 chances this season.
+- Pittsburgh and its opponents have hit the over in 61 of its 114 games with a total this season.

-- The Pirates have an against the spread record of 9-5-0 in 14 games with a line this season.
+- The Pirates are 10-5-0 against the spread in their 15 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!